shacharf/png2stl/README.md

 The hook set runs `black`, `ruff`, and `mypy` so the codebase stays formatted, linted, and type-checked automatically.

 # TODO
-* Fix bug - does not seem to generate watertight geometry
-* flip normals
 * Documentation
 * Add tests